klahrich/chiefhustler/content/diary/investing-diary-0005.md

 ![nincepoint](/images/ninepoint.png)

-Just to wrap up these musings on circle of competence, I would add a final caution.
+To wrap up these musings on circle of competence, I would add a final caution.
 The buying part is easy.
 Knowing when or why to sell, as non-expert, is trickier.
 Because the experts will tell you when to buy and shout it from the rooftops.
 But if they see trouble brewing, and by definition, they'll see it way before you do, they won't necessarily have an incentive to tell you.
 Keep this in mind and prepare accordingly.

-### Why Opportunities Exist
+## Why Opportunities Exist

 Why is it that oil and gas is so cheap currently, despite the obvious supply problems, and despite the short-term cashflow prospects of this sector?